Cart

 Symptoms of ORS are generally related to the continued cyclical hormone production from the remaining ovarian tissue.
 These symptoms can include:

-1. Continued Heat Cycles: The most common sign of ORS is the continuation of heat cycles, including swelling of the vulva, bloody vaginal discharge, and behavioral changes such as increased interest from male dogs, despite the dog having been spayed.
+1. Continued Heat Cycles: The most common sign of ORS is the continuation of heat cycles, including swelling of the vulva and bloody vaginal discharge,

 2. Attractiveness to Male Dogs: Because the remaining ovarian tissue continues to secrete hormones, spayed females with ORS may still attract males.